elwidi/express-app/README.md

 # README #

+Step by step build this app from beginning.

 Use the application generator tool, express-generator, to quickly create an application skeleton (kerangka applikasi).
 1. Install express generator in global.
 $ npm install express-generator -g